infovore/voip-flashcards/README.md

 Because sometimes people can't hear you.
 Hat tip to Alice Taylor for the original idea.

+I'm not sure this is as good as you think.
+[I wrote more about why.][blogpost]

 ## Suggesting content

 Add it to `data/voipcard.json`: you can see how internationalisation works.
 Emoji with skin-tone variables should be in `skinEmoji`; generic emoji that are the same in all territories can be children of `emoji`.